-7.5 Reinvesting for Benefits (15 points)
+7.6.
+Reinvesting for Benefits (19 points total).

-Recalling Value 5a: Fisheries should be conducted in a way that delivers benefits to Inuit and Nunavummiut.
-Reinvestment of revenues is therefore required, and can take several forms;
+Recalling Value 5: Fisheries should be conducted in a way that delivers benefits to Inuit and Nunavummiut.
+Reinvestment of revenues is therefore required, and can take several forms:

 - a.
 Special consideration for reinvestments of revenues that creates value, employment, training and educational opportunities for Nunavummiut; - b.
 Additional consideration for the reinvestment in the enterprise, which will further support employment and economic benefits for Nunavut.